-Existing law provides that a person commits a category B felony if the person makes certain threats with the intent of obtaining property from another person.
-(NRS 205.320) Section 1 of this bill provides that a person commits a category B felony if the person threatens to report to law enforcement the immigration status of another person with the intent of obtaining property from the other person.
+Existing law provides that a person is guilty of a category B felony if the person makes certain threats with the intent of obtaining any money or other property from another person.
+(NRS 205.320) Section 1 of this bill provides that a person is guilty of a category B felony if the person threatens to report to law enforcement the immigration status of another person with the intent of obtaining money or other property from the other person.

-Existing law provides that a person commits a category B felony if the person engages in certain acts with the intent to compel another person to do an act or abstain from doing an act.
-(NRS 207.190) Section 2 of this bill provides that a person commits a category B felony if the person compels another person to do an act or abstain from doing an act by threatening to report to law enforcement the immigration status of the other person.
+Existing law provides that a person is guilty of a category B felony if the person engages in certain acts with the intent to compel another person to do an act or abstain from doing an act.
+(NRS 207.190) Section 2 of this bill provides that a person is guilty of a category B felony if the person compels another person to do an act or abstain from doing an act by threatening to report to law enforcement the immigration status of the other person.

 Under existing law, a person is eligible to vote if the person is a citizen of the United States and registered to vote.
 (NRS 293.485) To register to vote, a person must submit certain information to a county clerk, including, without limitation, proof of identification and residence.
 (NRS 293.517) Sections 4 and 6-10 of this bill require a person registering to vote to submit proof that the person is a citizen of the United States.
 Section 4 describes the documents a person may submit to prove that the person is a citizen of the United States.
-Section 5 of this bill provides that a person commits a category E felony if the person votes in an election knowing that he or she is not entitled to vote in that election.
+Section 5 of this bill provides that a person is guilty of a category E felony if the person votes in an election knowing that he or she is not entitled to vote in that election.

-Existing law authorizes a person who satisfies certain criteria to apply for a Governor Guinn Millennium Scholarship (NRS 396.930) Section 11 of this bill provides that a person who is not a citizen of the United States is not eligible to receive a Millennium Scholarship.
+Existing law authorizes a person who satisfies certain criteria to apply for a Governor Guinn Millennium Scholarship.
+(NRS 396.930) Section 11 of this bill provides that a person who is not a citizen of the United States is not eligible to receive a Millennium Scholarship.